 With a single cost-effective purchase, you can gain access to entire markets or strategies, providing you a diversified portfolio that’s better protected against market shakedowns.
-Not all ETFs are created equal so it’s a good idea to research companies such as First Asset Exchange Traded Funds, which specialize in trying to deliver superior risk-adjusted returns for investors, before meeting with your advisor.
+Not all ETFs are created equal so it’s a good idea to research companies such as CI First Asset, which specialize in trying to deliver superior risk-adjusted returns for investors, before meeting with your advisor.

 You may find the results unpleasant and surprising, but you need to discuss your spending habits with your advisor and adjust your lifestyle accordingly.
 It doesn’t matter how much money you have, if you spend more than you make, which a lot of people do, you’re in trouble.